Youth Art Month

 The NJ State YAM Exhibit is a once in a lifetime opportunity for your art students.
 Each county in the state is asked to submit 6 pieces of artwork to represent the county.
 This artwork is selected by a panel of art teachers in each county and must be created by students of current AENJ members.

-The 2013 State YAM Exhibit was held on March 1st at the Statehouse in Trenton.
-Over 100 pieces of NJ student artwork was on display from every county in the state!
+The 2017 State YAM Exhibit will be held from March 25 to March 31 at the Statehouse in Trenton.
+Over 100 pieces of NJ student artwork will be on display from every county in the state!

 For more information on the following, please click on the links below: